 If you try to stop abusing heroin without help from addiction specialists, you are at risk of relapsing back into drug abuse.
 Your body may have lost some of its tolerance to the drug, which means you are at a greater risk of overdosing on heroin.
 Opioid overdoses are very dangerous because the primary effect of an opioid drug, aside from lowering pain, is to suppress breathing.
 If someone abuses a large enough dose, they will stop breathing and die.

 Even if someone survives an opioid overdose, oxygen deprivation can damage their brain and body.
-All body systems are affected by lack of oxygen.
+All body systems are affected by a lack of oxygen.
 The breakdown of muscles can damage the kidneys, heart tissue can die, and blood can clot, among several other problems.

 If someone is overdosing on heroin or another opioid, call 911 immediately so they can get emergency medical help.

 If you struggle with heroin abuse, you must get help to safely detox from this drug as the first step in the recovery process.
 A physician at a detox program will assess you upon intake, and this assessment will include questions about how long you have struggled with abuse, how much you took regularly, if you abuse other drugs that may require detox assistance, and if you have any co-occurring physical or mental health conditions.
 Once the physician understands your baseline health, they can determine if you need MAT and how long your taper with these drugs should last.